 Failing to Report the Accident

 Regardless of what type of accident you have been in, or whether there is any immediate danger, you should notify the appropriate authorities as soon as possible.
-Whom you will notify depends on what type of accident you have been in.
+The party or parties you’ll need to notify will depend on the type of accident.
 If you are in an auto accident, you should call the police.
 If you slip and fall at the gym, or at a shop, you should report it to the manager.

-The authority who attends the scene of the accident will likely create an accident report, especially if it is the police at the scene of a car or pedestrian accident.
-There will likely also be statements taken from the at-fault person at the scene.
-This creates evidence of the events that took place at the scene, leaving no room for interpretation or stories to be changed later.
+The authority who attends the scene of the accident will likely create an accident report, especially if it is the police at the scene of a car accident or a pedestrian accident.
+There will likely also be statements taken from witnesses at the scene.
+This creates evidence of the events that took place, leaving less room for interpretation or stories to be changed later.
 If there is no report, your case is open for interpretation, and different stories can be given, making it difficult to prove what happened.

 Once you have alerted the appropriate authorities, you should ensure that a report is created, and that you obtain a copy of the report.